 The following courses are required:

-- One of the following: Economics 213: Economic Development or Economics 218: International Economics.
+- One of the following: Economics 165: International Development and Economics, 213: Economic Development, or Economics 218: International Economics.
 Please note that the Economics Department requires Economics 110: Introductory Economics as a prerequisite for Economics 213 and 218.

 - One of the following: Geography 105: World Regional Geography or Geography 206: Political Geography.
-Students wanting to count Geog-206: Political Geography must have successfully completed A-levels or an IB in human geography and receive permission from a geography professor.
+Students wanting to count Geog-206: Political Geography need to receive permission from a geography professor.

 - One of the following: History 151: Modern and Contemporary European Civilization or History 161: British Empire and Commonwealth